azsk/DevOpsKit-Policies/Policies/Readme.md

 >     <br/>
 >     <br/>
 >
->   2. <b> Full** </b> represents Azure Policy where policy evaluation is altogether different than that of corresponding AzSK control evaluation logic or beyond the implementation of AzSK control scope.
+>   2. <b> Full** </b> represents Azure Policy where policy evaluation is altogether different than that of corresponding AzSK control.
 Please see reasons below:
 >
 >       | Control Id | Difference in evaluation criteria in AzSK and Azure policy  |
 >       |------------|-----------------------------------------------------|